 How Does American Express Pay Over Time Work?

-It’s always good to pay off your balance in full each month if you can—and indeed, with American Express charge cards, you must pay on time, every month.
+It’s always good to pay off your balance in full each month if you can—and indeed, with some American Express cards, you must pay on time, every month.
 But for added flexibility and purchase financing, Amex’s Pay Over Time feature may come in handy for consumers and small business owners.

 What Is American Express Pay Over Time?